 What Can I Do with a Bachelor's Degree in Special Education?

 Drexel’s online BS in Special Education prepares you for a career as a certified special education teacher for students in Pre-K to 12th grade in various education settings, including public and private schools.
-You may also go on to graduate study or obtain a position in educational institutions such as non-profit organizations or the government.
+You may also go on to graduate study or obtain a position in educational institutions such as non-profit organizations or educational advocacy organizations.

 Special Education Certification